lnochili/azure-actions-imagebuilder/README.md

 #### customizer-script (optional)
 The customer can enter multi inline powershell or shell commands and use variables to point to directories inside the downloaded location.

-#### customizer-destination (optional)
-This value is required only if customizer type is declared as Shell or PowerShell.
-For Shell it will be Linux OS and for powershell it will be Windows.
-* Windows
-By default, The customizer scripts or Files are placed in a path relative to C:\.
-This value needs to be set to the path, if the path is other than C:\.
-* Linux
-By default, the customer scripts or files are placed in a path relative to '/tmp' directory. however, on many Linux OS's, on a reboot, the /tmp directory contents are deleted.
-So if you need these customizer scripts or files to persist in the image, you need to set customizer-destination to the absolute path where the Github action can copy the scripts or files.

 #### customizer-windows-Update (optional) (applicable for Windows only)
 The value is boolean and set to 'false' by default.
 This value is for Windows images only, the image builder will run Windows Update at the end of the customizations and also handle the reboots it requires.